 Before we start this procedure, be aware that everything you do is at your own risk, every device does behave differently.

 Download TWRP for your device (you can use for example a page: twrp.me).

-Once you will have the .img file, load MOBILedit Forensic Express and navigate to the "Hack phone section" and select "Flash phone with recovery image".
+Once you will have the .img file, load MOBILedit Forensic and navigate to the "Security bypassing" and select "Connect Fastboot" or “Connect Odin” for Samsung devices.